floooh/oryol/code/Modules/Core/README.md

 * lifetime management for heap-allocated objects
 * a central logging facility
 * a per-thread run-loop
-* selected alternative classes and concepts to the C++ std library tailored to game applications (containers, strings, low-level memory management)
+* selected alternatives for parts of the C++ std library which don't fit well into a realtime game application

 ### The Oryol Application Model